Dental Hygiene

 • A 4-credit college chemistry course with a laboratory component

-Transcripts from attendance at other regionally accredited colleges and universities may be required with submission of your application.
+Transcripts from attendance at other regionally accredited colleges and universities are required when submitting your application.
 Please refer to the Admissions page within this catalog for further information.
 Failure to comply with these requirements may result in your application not being reviewed for the program to which you applied.

 Additional Requirements

-Upon admission to the Dental Hygiene program, all students must undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.
+As a prerequisite for a clinical placement in the program, all students must undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.
 These checks are required due to potential unsupervised contact with children, the disabled, or the elderly during a clinical experience.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible for clinical placement.
 The College is authorized by the Commonwealth's Department of Criminal Justice to access CORI records.
 Sex Offender checks shall be performed pursuant to Massachusetts General Laws, Chapter 6, Sections 178C-178P.

 Additional Costs